-Planning will involve consultation between the teacher, SENCO and parents to agree the adjustments, interventions and support that are required.
+Planning is completed by the class teacher and will involve consultation between the SENDCO and parents to agree the adjustments, interventions and support that are required.
 The specific actions will be agreed and a cycle of monitoring will be decided.

-All those working with the pupil, including support staff, will be informed of their individual needs, the support that is being provided, any particular teaching strategies/approaches that are being employed and the outcomes that are being sought
+All those working with the pupil, including support staff, will be informed of their individual needs by the class teacher; the support that is being provided, any particular teaching strategies/approaches that are being employed and the outcomes that are being sought